nh2/static-haskell-nix/static-stack/README.md

 ### Binary caches for faster building (optional)

-You can use the caches described in `../README.md` for faster building.
+You can use the caches described in the [top-level README](../README.md#binary-caches-for-faster-building-optional) for faster building.